erthink/libmdbx/README.md

 2. Provides **extraordinary performance**, minimal overhead through [Memory-Mapping](https://en.wikipedia.org/wiki/Memory-mapped_file) and `Olog(N)` operations costs by virtue of [B+ tree](https://en.wikipedia.org/wiki/B%2B_tree).

-3. Requires **no maintenance and no crash recovery** since doesn't use [WAL](https://en.wikipedia.org/wiki/Write-ahead_logging), but that might be a caveat for some workloads.
+3. Requires **no maintenance and no crash recovery** since doesn't use [WAL](https://en.wikipedia.org/wiki/Write-ahead_logging), but that might be a caveat for write-intensive workloads.

 4. **Compact and friendly for fully embeddeding**.
 Only 25KLOC of `C11`, 64K x86 binary code,
 no internal threads neither processes, but implements a simplified variant of the